La Salle College

-It is located in Kowloon City District.

 History

 Foundation

+In the 1910s, Kowloon was expanding rapidly; the Second Convention of Peking had caused New Kowloon to be leased to Britain along with the New Territories.
+The escalating cost of real estate and increasing population density in Hong Kong Island prompted Portuguese residents to migrate en masse to Kowloon.
+Subsequently, the Brothers of the Christian Schools, who had founded St Joseph's College in 1875, opened a junior school on Chatham Road near Rosary Church; St Joseph's had catered to many Portuguese students, whose parents wanted their son to receive a Catholic and English education.
+The junior school was officially opened on 5 September 1917.

-In 5 September 1917 the Brothers of the Christian Schools, who had founded St. Joseph's College in 1875, opened a junior school on Chatham Road near the Rosary Church.
-At this time Kowloon was expanding rapidly (with the extension into New Kowloon as part of the New Territories lease).
-The demand for schools was rising and Brother Aimar Sauron (1873-1945), the director of St. Joseph's, realised that a new school building was necessary.
+Noting the surge in demand for school places, Brother Aimar Sauron (1873–1945), the director of St Joseph's, realised that a new school building was necessary.
 He acquired a 10 acre hilly plot near Prince Edward Road as a site for the new La Salle College on 23 April 1928, for a sum of HK$120,000.
-The site was immediately north of the city boundary, and thus was technically in New Kowloon.
-That section of Boundary Street was not yet a formal road when the school site was bought, which was only gazetted in 1929.
-An annex was also built on the January of 1938, which later became the first La Salle Primary School building.
+The site was immediately north of the city boundary (i.e., in New Kowloon); that section of Boundary Street was not yet a formal road when the school site was bought, which was only gazetted in 1929.
+An annex was also built in January 1938, which later became the first La Salle Primary School building.

 On 5 November 1930, Sir William Peel, then Governor of Hong Kong, laid the foundation stone of the new building.
-By 3 December 1931, the work on the building and the playgrounds was sufficiently advanced to allow the opening of eight classes for 303 pupils, under the management of five Brothers from St. Joseph's College and four assistant masters from the Chatham Road Branch School.
+By 3 December 1931, the work on the building and the playgrounds was sufficiently advanced to allow the opening of eight classes for 303 pupils, under the management of five Brothers from St Joseph's and four assistant masters from the Chatham Road Branch School.